MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 **Data partitioning**:
 In an enterprise data warehouse fact tables can contain many billions of rows and partitioning is a way to optimize the maintenance and querying of these tables by splitting them into separate parts to reduce the amount of data processed.
 The partitioning specification for a table is defined in the CREATE TABLE statement.

 Only 1 field per table can be used for partitioning, and this is frequently a date field as many queries will be filtered by date or a date range.
 Note that it is possible to change the partitioning of a table after initial load if necessary by recreating the table with the new distribution using the CREATE TABLE AS (or CTAS) statement.
-See <!-- TODO this link doesn't work https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehousetables-partition --> for a detailed discussion of partitioning in Azure Synapse.
+See https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-partition for a detailed discussion of partitioning in Azure Synapse.

 **Data table statistics**:
 Ensure that statistics on data tables are up to date – this can be achieved by building in a COLLECT STATISTICS step to ETL/ELT jobs, or by enabling automatic statistics collection on the table.